-Mr. Lampton litigates cases in the following practice areas:
+Mr. Lampton has litigated cases in the following practice areas:

 - Automobile Accidents